music-encoding/sibmei/ExportHandlers.md

 The line, text, lyric or symbol object that needs to be handled is passed to the Handler method.
 The Handler method has to generate and return an MEI element.
 It is also responsible for inserting it at the appropriate place in the MEI tree.

-In general, the `HandleObject()` method is one of the following methods provided by Sibmei:
+In general, Handler object's `HandleObject()` method is set to one of the following methods provided by Sibmei:

 * `ControlEventTemplateHandler()` uses [`GenerateControlEvent()`](#generatecontrolevent) to create a `<measure>`-attached control event.